adaeris/adaeris.github.io/DarknessintheForest.md

 "Oh... okay..."
 Honeypaw reacted.

 "Come on Skypaw lets go look around the territory starting with the Thunderclan boarder."
 Dustcloud told Skypaw.

+"Can we go with Honeypaw?"
+Skypaw asked exited.

+"No, all kin needs to learn to separate from their kin."
+Dustcloud said in a hard tone that shocked Skypaw.

+"Alright..."
+Skypaw said Grimly.